louisbui63/Age-of-Sources/readme.md

 # 2PII 2
 ## Compilation

-libomp is needed to compile, it can be installed with `sudo apt-get install libomp-dev` on Debian based distributions.
+Some dependencies are required to compile, they can be installed with `sudo apt-get install libsdl2-dev libomp-dev libsdl2-ttf-dev libsdl2-mixer-dev` on Debian based distributions.

 ## Doxygen